yie1d/pydoll/README.md

 If you find Pydoll useful, consider [supporting me on GitHub](https://github.com/sponsors/thalissonvs).
 You'll get access to exclusive benefits like priority support, custom features and much more!

 Can't sponsor right now?
-No problem — you can still help a lot by:
+No problem, you can still help a lot by:
 - Starring the repository
 - Sharing on social media
 - Writing posts or tutorials
 - Giving feedback or reporting issues

-Every bit of support makes a difference — thank you!
+Every bit of support makes a difference/

+## 💬 Spread the word

+If Pydoll saved you time, mental health, or a keyboard from being smashed, give it a ⭐, share it, or tell your weird dev friends.

 ## 📄 License